mich625/HW_3/README.md

 ## Example

-This is a basic example which shows you how to run a regression using this package with the r base mtcars dataset.
+This is a basic example which shows you how to run a regression using this package with the r base mtcars data set.
 It will use mpg as the outcome based on the covariates for cylinders and weight:

 ``` r